-At Niagara, you will grow as a professional and as a person, for that is our mission as a Catholic and Vincentian university.
+Rest assured, you will grow as a professional and as a person while at Niagara, for that is our mission as a Catholic and Vincentian university.
 We - Niagara's faculty, staff and administrators - are here to prepare you to excel in your career and to be a change-leader in your chosen field.

-Again, I thank you for choosing Niagara University and welcome you to our community.
+Thank you once again for choosing Niagara University.
+Welcome to our community.